COVID-19 Coronavirus MAIN PAGE

 COMMUNICATING CITY UPDATES

-The City of Yorba Linda will continue to update the community on current and potential facility closures, cancellations of City programming, and status of City services through the City’s website, Yorba Linda Connection E-newsletter, Notify Me, AlertOC, and social media channels.
+The City of Yorba Linda will continue to update the community on COVID-19 developments and the status of City services through the City’s website, Yorba Linda Connection E-newsletter, Notify Me, AlertOC, and social media channels.
 Please subscribe and follow all communication channels to get up-to-date information.

 Status of CITY FACILITIES AND PROGRAMS

 The City of Yorba Linda has been closely monitoring the impacts of COVID-19 (Coronavirus) in our region.
-Out of an abundance of caution and in alignment with orders from national federal, state, and Orange County officials, the City has modified access to facilities as well as canceled or postponed events and programming.
+In alignment with orders from federal, state, and Orange County officials, access to City facilities and programs have been modified accordingly:

 CITY EVENT AND PROGRAM CHANGES